Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding: Related work

 \subsection{Causal representation learning}

-Causal relationships have the ability to capture the fundamental mechanism of data generation and are stable across various contexts~\cite{jiang2025integrating,zhou2025vulnerability}.
+Causal relationships have the ability to capture the fundamental mechanism of data generation and are stable across various contexts, \change{mitigating the impact of confounding factors}~\cite{jiang2025integrating,zhou2025vulnerability}.
 Learning causal representations is significant for enhancing the robustness of predictive models.
 Zheng \emph{et al.}~\cite{zheng2018dags} introduced NOTEARS, a novel method that reformulates the DAG discovery problem as a continuous optimization task incorporating acyclicity constraints, enabling solution via numerical techniques.
 Subsequently, Ng \emph{et al.}~\cite{ng2019graph} expanded upon NOTEARS within a graph autoencoder framework, leveraging multilayer perceptrons (MLPs) to capture and model nonlinear structural equations, thereby advancing the capability to handle complex, non-linear relationships in causal inference.
-Yang \emph{et al.} \cite{yang2021learning} integrated a deep autoencoder and a causal structure learning model to learn causal representations using data.
-Yu \emph{et al.}~\cite{yu2019dag} proposed DAG-GNN, a deep generative model that uses a graph neural network-based variational autoencoder to learn DAG structures from data, effectively generalizing linear structural equation models to capture nonlinear relationships and handle diverse variable types.
+Yang~\emph{et al.} \cite{yang2021learning} integrated a deep autoencoder and a causal structure learning model to learn causal representations using data.
+Yu \emph{et al.}~\cite{yu2019dag} proposed DAG-GNN, a deep generative model that uses a graph neural network-based variational autoencoder to learn DAG structures from data, effectively generalizing linear structural equation models to capture nonlinear relationships and handle diverse variable types. \change{Wu \emph{et al.}~\cite{wu2022dir} proposed DIR that constructs intrinsically interpretable graph neural networks by conducting interventions on the training distribution to create interventional distributions, thereby identifying causal rationales invariant across distributions while filtering out spurious patterns for improved out-of-distribution generalization and interpretability.
+Fan \emph{et al.}~\cite{fan2022debiasing} proposed DisC that learns disentangled causal and bias substructures by employing a parameterized edge mask generator to split input graphs into causal and bias subgraphs, training separate GNN modules with causal-aware and bias-aware loss functions, and generating counterfactual unbiased samples to decorrelate the variables for improved generalization.
+Chen \emph{et al.}~\cite{chen2022learning} proposed CIGA that extracts invariant subgraphs containing causal information about labels to learn causally invariant representations for guaranteed out-of-distribution generalization on graphs under various distribution shifts.
+Mo \emph{et al.}~\cite{mo2024graph} proposed GCIL, a causal-inspired graph contrastive learning method that uses spectral graph augmentation to intervene on non-causal factors and incorporates invariance and independence objectives to extract causal information for invariant representation learning.} \change{Most of these} causal representation learning methods aim to uncover causal relationships among variables, but they are not tailored for downstream ranking tasks, making it difficult to ensure the learned representations are effective for ranking.